 You and I ought to be using encryption, such as PrismCipher.
 (And if you don’t use PrismCipher, at least use something.)
 We should incorporate encryption into our workflow, to secure what we say against those who know they have no need to know.

-The issue is E2EE: from my phone to yours, from my browser to yours and from my inbox to yours.
+The issue is E2E protection: from my phone to yours, from my browser to yours and from my inbox to yours.
 The issue is our enjoyment of free speech and privacy.
-Not for today, but for tomorrow.
+Not just for today, but for tomorrow.
 Not so much for us, but for our children and all who come after.